Olympia

 Conversations that keep the mind alive.

-People are living longer often without anyone to talk to.
-Loneliness is on the rise and it increases dementia risk by 40%*pubmed.ncbi.nlm.nih.gov/30365023/
+People are living longer too often without anyone to talk to.
+Loneliness is on the rise and it increases dementia risk by up to 40%.

 For most families, being there every day simply isn't possible.
-Nearly half of carers experience anxiety as a result.*www.ageuk.org.uk/siteassets/documents/policy-positions/health-and-wellbeing/ppp_carers_england.pdf
+Nearly half of carers experience anxiety as a result.

 Meet Olympia, a voice that feels like company

-Olympia remembers the dog they had in 1987.
-They notice when they haven't spoken to anyone all day.
-Some mornings it brings a puzzle.
-Others, a question: "You never told me about that boat trip."
-And when they need to confide something too heavy for family - it just listens.
-All of it through extremely natural voice that feels close.
+She remembers the dog you had in 1987.
+She notices when you haven't spoken to anyone all day.
+Some mornings she brings a puzzle.
+Others, a question — "You never told me about that boat trip."
+And when you need to say something too heavy for family, they just listen.
+No judgement.
+No advice.
+Just a voice that feels close — because it knows you.

 Companionship